 Fundamental concepts in the theory of calculus are presented.
 Topics include limits, continuity and uniform continuity, differentiation, the Riemann integral, sequences and series, and convergence criteria.

-Prerequisite: Graduate status, MATH 300 and MATH 314.
+Prerequisite: Graduate status, MATH 300 or MATH 300W, and MATH 314.

 Offered: As needed.